History and Mission

-Oxon Run Parkway is a 126-acre federally owned stretch of parkland between the Ward 8 neighborhoods of Congress Heights, Shipley Terrace, and Washington Highlands and the Maryland state line.
-It encompasses the broad stream bed and flood plain of Oxon Run, the only Ward 8 stream flowing into the Potomac rather than the Anacostia River.
+Oxon Run Parkway is a 126-acre unit of the National Park Service adjoining the Ward 8 neighborhoods of Congress Heights, Shipley Terrace, and Washington Highlands, and the Maryland state line.
+It encompasses a portion of the broad stream bed and flood plain of Oxon Run, the only Ward 8 stream that flows into the Potomac River rather than the Anacostia.
 Winding channels, extensive sandbars, islands and deep pools make this little river endlessly interesting.

 Near Southern Avenue (and the Metro station of the same name) the parkway contains a pristine upland forest of beech trees and mountain laurel.
 A stream running downhill there doesn’t quite reach Oxon Run, draining instead into a rare ecosystem known as a magnolia bog, where the forest floor is covered in delicate ferns.

 Once part of the Camp Simms military reservation, these woods also conceal the ghostly remains of a World War II-era shooting range.
-On the parkway’s borders are United Medical Center and THEARC, a focal point for youth programs in Ward 8.
+On the parkway’s borders are United Medical Center and THEARC, a center for arts and education programs in Ward 8.

-West of 13th Street is Oxon Run Park, a larger landscaped area that includes fields, picnic areas, sport facilities and a recently rebuilt bike trail.
+West of 13th Street is Oxon Run Park, a large landscaped area that includes fields, picnic areas, sport facilities and a recently rebuilt bike trail.
 This park, distinct from Oxon Run Parkway, is maintained by the DC Department of Parks and Recreation (DPR).
-A resident-led community organization, Friends of Oxon Run, was worked with DPR to bring physical improvements and environmental education to park.
+A resident-led community organization, Friends of Oxon Run, has worked with DPR to bring physical improvements and environmental education to the park.

-The portion of Oxon Run the passes through DPR land is encased in a concrete, created in the 1950s in an effort to reduce flooding.
-The DC Department of Energy and Environment is in the research and planning phase of massive restoration project to remove the concrete and recreate a meandering streambed like that what exists in the NPS portion of the stream valley.
+The portion of Oxon Run that passes through DPR land is encased in a concrete channel, a 1950s project done in an effort to reduce flooding.
+The DC Department of Energy and Environment is in the research and planning phase of a potentially massive restoration project to remove the concrete and recreate a meandering streambed like that which exists in the NPS portion of the stream valley.